photoprism/photoprism/.github/PULL_REQUEST_TEMPLATE.md

 Acceptance Criteria:

 - [ ] **Features and improvements are fully implemented** so that they can be released at any time without additional work
-- [ ] **Automated unit and/or acceptance tests have been added** to ensure the changes work as expected and to reduce repetitive manual work on our side
+- [ ] **Automated unit and/or acceptance tests have been added** to ensure the changes work as expected and to reduce repetitive manual work
 - [ ] **User interface changes are fully responsive** and have been tested on all major browsers and various devices
 - [ ] Database-related changes are compatible with SQLite and MariaDB
 - [ ] Translations have been / will be updated (specify if needed)